playfulprogramming/playfulprogramming/content/blog/what-is-an-algorithm/index.md

 ## Functions

 A function is a set of instructions that is defined _once_, but can be used _as many times as necessary_.
-In other words, it's a "pre-made chunk of simple instructions used to perform a complex task".
+In other words, it's a "pre-made chunk of simple instructions used to perform a complex task on demand".
 For different purposes, we can create different functions to make performing tasks easier for ourselves.

 The big advantage of making a function is to be able to quickly and easily use it without having to write the entire set of instructions over and over again, because over time you'll see that some tasks have to be performed hundreds of times in an applications, and to make all of that easier, functions are the way to go.